 Spammers can get your email address if the website uses an email retargeting company.
-These companies harvest information about you when you visit certain websites, data such as your email address, items you may have added to your cart, links you clicked on and other actions you performed while on the site.
-They then use this information to target you with email messages and popups.
+These companies harvest information about you when you visit certain websites: data such as your email address, items you may have added to your cart, links you clicked on and other actions you performed while on the site.
+They then use this information to target you with email messages and pop-up ads.

 It’s a shady practice, but it is legal.
-And once they get your email address you’ll start getting spam and marketing email messages.
+And once they get hold of your email address, you’ll likely start getting spam and marketing email messages.

 Spammers also use email harvesting software to collect email addresses from websites.
-They use harvesting bots/harvesters to compile lists of email addresses.
+They use harvesting bots, also known as just “harvesters,” to compile lists of email addresses.

 What’s called a “dictionary attack” can be used to guess email addresses and passwords.
 It’s normally done by a program that guesses email addresses by using variants of common names.
-Then the spammers will send emails to those names using the guessed addresses.
-If the email doesn’t bounce back, they assume that the address is valid and that it is an active email account.
+Then the spammers will send emails to the guessed addresses.
+If the email doesn’t bounce back, they assume that the email account is valid and active.

 Similarly, they use the dictionary attack to guess passwords.
 Many people select their own passwords instead of using a random password generator to create secure passwords, and many times the user chooses a common word or phrase as their password.
 This makes it much easier to guess.
 The hackers use a program that searches for words in the dictionary and variations of these words to try to find a user’s password.
 They can then use it to access the person’s accounts.